Tangchunwa/speech2text/README.md

 2.cd speech2text<br>
 3.npm install<br>
 4.npx expo prebuild<br>
-5.Then open the file  ios/speech2text.xcworkspace using Xcode：you can a.type "open ios/speech2text.xcworkspace" in terminal  OR<br>
+5.Then open the file  ios/speech2text.xcworkspace using Xcode：you can <br>
+        <tab>A.type "open ios/speech2text.xcworkspace" in terminal  OR
-        b.Direct open it in Finder <br>
+                B.Direct open it in Finder <br>

 After open the xcworkspace in Xcode <br>
 6.set build config to "release"<br>